-The regulation of Automated Decision-Making in the GDPR and in the EU Member States: from the right to explanation to Algorithmic Impact Assessment, from the DPIA model.
+The regulation of AI and Automated Decision-Making in the AI Act, in the GDPR and in the EU Member States: from the right to explanation to Algorithmic Impact Assessment and value-sensitive design of AI systems.

 The definition and protection of vulnerable individuals in the Data Protection framework, exploring how data protection law and consumer law can mitigate data subjects’ vulnerabilities.